nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

-    * 3a1.
-CheckUp shows an error message.
+    * 3a1. checkUp shows an error message.

       Use case resumes at step 2.

 * 3b.
 The selected patient has no past appointments.

-    * 3b1.
-CheckUp shows an error message.
+    * 3b1. checkUp shows an error message.

       Use case ends.